anroots/observatory-exporter/README.md

 A custom [Prometheus exporter][] for exporting metrics from [Mozilla Observatory][] scanner.

+_N.B!
+Current version of this exporter is unstable; and with not a lot of error handling.
+It was thrown together for an immediate need.
+Needs more development to become stable._

 ## Usage

 This is designed to be run in a Docker container.
 Deploy it to your Docker platform of choice.